googlearchive/angularfire-seed/README.md

  1. Clone the angularFire-seed repository
  1. Open app/js/config.js and add your Firebase URL
+ 1. Go to your Firebase URL and enable email/password authentication under the Auth tab
  1. Start hacking...

 ### Serving pages during development